Programs and Services

 Do you have a question about diabetes or your risk of diabetes?
 We are here to answer all of your diabetes questions – no question is too hard or too trivial for us.

-Our educators can provide information, education, and counselling on all aspects of diabetes care, as well as helping you to problem solve and manage any issues that arise.
+The free Diabetes WA Helpline connects you with a credentialled diabetes educator who can provide information, education, and counselling on all aspects of diabetes care.
 They can also refer you on to other healthcare professionals or services should the need arise.

 How does it work?